GOSPEL TAKEAWAYS: 12 Most critical Christian apologetics and resources to share the Gospel

 - The only “lamb” that can remove our sins (not merely remove the guilt) is Jesus’ blood.
 Hence, He is called the “Lamb of God.”

-- The blood of bulls, goats (or lamb animal) cannot remove sin.
+- The blood of bulls, goats (or any animal) cannot remove sin.
 (Hebrews 10:4)

 - Through Jesus, God passed over the sins previously committed.
 (Romans 3:25)